 Together we work to provide children who are deaf or have hearing loss, or even other disabilities, with access to a quality and relevant primary education alongside their hearing classmates.
 This gives children who are often isolated by communication challenges and stigma the chance to participate fully in the life of their families and communities.
 We work with people of all faiths and none.

-In Malawi typical class sizes are over 100 children, there are few educational resources and classroom furniture, and teachers have no training to deal with special needs learners.
-When these factors are combined with negative attitudes towards deaf children’s ability to learn and their worth within the family and community, it is no surprise that such children were dropping out of school and failing to succeed.
+Primary classes in Malawi average 90 children, classroom resources and furniture are sparse, and teachers have little training to deal with pupils with special educational needs.
+When such factors combine with negative attitudes about deaf children’s ability to learn and their worth in the family and community, it is not surprising that these children have been failing to enter school or dropping out.

-- Teachers report increased enthusiasm in their work now they have the additional skills to teach all their pupils;
+- These children report greater involvement and enjoyment in family and school life; teachers report increased enthusiasm for their work now they have the skills to teach all their pupils.

-- Successful parent groups are established and provide mutual support to parents of newly identified deaf children.
-Income generating activities as diverse as a parents theatre group, fish farm and savings and loan scheme assist with the costs of their child’s education;
+- Parents’ groups have become established, providing support to parents of newly identified deaf children.
+Income generating activities as diverse as a parents’ theatre group, fish farm and savings and loan scheme assist with the costs of their deaf children’s education.

-- Community leaders actively seek out “hidden” deaf children and encourage families to send them to school;
+- Village leaders actively seek out “hidden” children who are deaf or have hearing loss and encourage families to send these, and all children, to school.

-- Home visits to newly identified parents and families of deaf children to support their inclusion in education and encourage communication at home;
+- “Roaming” teachers have paid home visits to families of newly identified deaf children to support the children’s inclusion in education and foster communication skills at home.

-- Ministry of Education officials have been represented at 100% of all teacher training sessions and provide support at local level to ensure the programme becomes sustainable.
+- Ministry of Education representatives have attended all our teacher training sessions and provide support at the local level to ensure the programme is sustainable.

 - Training sessions have been extended to secondary school teachers in a pilot project in the Northern Region and this will be continued in the Central Region.

 Radio publicity about the programme reaches out to the rural areas and encourages inclusive education: